 Research has discovered a way to use a natural resource with abundant availability in place of the chemicals used in soaps and thousands of other products.

-The innovative project published this month and led by the University of Portsmouth has shown that a natural surfactant can be obtained from rice straw bales.
-It is the crucial ingredient in products that usually use petroleum-based substances and can now be 100% organic.
+The innovative project published this month and led by the University of Portsmouth demonstrated that a natural surfactant can be obtained from rice straw bales.
+It is the crucial ingredient of products that usually use petroleum-based substances can now be 100% organic.

-Biotechnology shows all its potential to solve one of the main problems related to environmental pollution, that of the use (and abuse) of chemistry in everyday life.
-In addition to the aforementioned Portsmouth complex in England, the team also included two Indian universities.
+Biotechnology shows all its potential to solve one of the main problems linked to environmental pollution, that of the use (and abuse) of chemicals in daily life.
+In addition to the aforementioned Portsmouth complex in England, two Indian universities were also part of the team.

 The natural substitute

-The study aimed to find a replacement for chemical surfactants, the main ingredient in detergents, pharmaceuticals, cosmetics, insecticides all over the world.
-The surfactant serves to hold oil and water emulsions together, helping to reduce the surface tension of a liquid to improve the detergency and absorption of a product.
+The study aimed to identify a replacement for chemical surfactants, the main ingredient in detergents, pharmaceuticals, cosmetics and insecticides around the world.
+Surfactant serves to hold oil and water emulsions together, helping to reduce the surface tension of a liquid to improve a product's cleansing and absorption.

-Dr. Pattanathu Rahman, a biotechnologist in Portsmouth and director of TeeGene, has been working with academic Sam Joy since 2015 to create a natural surfactant by combining rice straw with certain enzymes.
-The two researchers obtained a high-quality ingredient that provides results identical to those of traditional products, but without pollutants.
+Dr Pattanathu Rahman, a biotechnologist in Portsmouth and director of TeeGene, has been working since 2015 with academic Sam Joy to create a natural surfactant by combining rice straw with enzymes.
+The two researchers obtained a high-quality ingredient that provides identical results to those of traditional products, but without pollutants.

 Surfactants are everywhere: detergents, softeners, shampoos, toothpastes, paint, laxatives, make-up.
 Imagine cutting the harmful substances they use now out of all these products.
 With our research we are very close to the solution.